Are Decoder-Only Large Language Models the Silver Bullet for Code Search?: Conclusion

 \section{Conclusion}

 This study evaluates \revised{eleven} state-of-the-art decoder-only LLMs for code search tasks.
 While these models initially underperform in zero-shot settings due to mismatched code representations, fine-tuning significantly boosts their performance, allowing them to better leverage pre-trained code understanding.
-Fine-tuned CodeGemma stands out, outperforming all other models across both CSN and \cosqaplus benchmarks, underscoring the importance of specialized pre-training.
+Fine-tuned CodeGemma , \revRtwo{for instance, achieves SOTA performance on CSN and top-tier performance on \cosqaplus, underscoring the importance of specialized pre-training.}

-Our analysis shows that fine-tuning on code-specific datasets, utilizing supervised contrastive learning, and mid-sized model model contribute to performance improvements.
+Our analysis shows that fine-tuning on code-specific datasets, utilizing supervised contrastive learning, and mid-sized models contribute to performance improvements.
 However, model architecture remains critical, as larger models do not always guarantee superior results.
 Decoder-only models excel in long-code searches but struggle with ultra-short queries due to the curse of dimensionality and insufficient context.
 Although the larger size of these models leads to longer computational times, the costs remain manageable.
 Moreover, decoder-only LLMs demonstrate superior training efficiency and generalization on limited data compared to smaller encoder-only models.

-In summary, this study highlights the potential of fine-tuned decoder-only LLMs for code search tasks, demonstrating enhanced performance and generalization.
-Future work could explore addressing the limitations of ultra-short queries and further optimizing decoder-only LLMs for real-world code search applications.
+In summary, this study highlights the potential of fine-tuned decoder-only LLMs for code search tasks, demonstrating enhanced performance and generalization. \revRtwo{Our findings offer a comprehensive guide for practitioners on model selection, data strategy, and performance trade-offs, while also highlighting key avenues for future research, such as developing next-generation datasets and investigating the non-monotonic scaling effects we identified.}